 What Are Tile Roofs Made From?

 One of the oldest roofing materials known, tile roofs have been around since as early as 10,000 B.C when clay tiles were used for roofing in China.
-Later on, the practice spread to the Middle East and expanded to the other parts of the world.
+Later on, the practice spread to the Middle East and expanded to other parts of the world.

 Tile roofs are primarily made from a variety of materials, including fired clay or terracotta products, ceramic, and slate.
 Thanks to today’s technology advancements, manufacturers are now able to produce tile roofs from even more materials such as metal, tinted concrete, bitumen, and polymer sand.